kellylougheed/java-pset1/README.md

 *	Contains at least one uppercase and one lowercase letter
 *	Contains at least one number
 *	Contains at least one special character (!, @, #, etc)

+**Challenge**: Ask the user if they have another password they would like to check, and allow them to check another password if so. (+2 pts)

 ### 1-4: Caesar Cipher